-If at the time of the last annual or interim reexamination, the family rent portion was \$0 and/or the family was receiving a utility reimbursement, BHA may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.
+If at the time of the last annual or interim reexamination, the family rent portion was \$0 and/or the family was receiving a utility reimbursement.

 Family-Initiated Interim Reexaminations

 BHA must adopt policies prescribing when and under what conditions the family must report changes in family income or expenses [24 CFR 982.516(c)].
 In addition, HUD regulations require that the family be permitted to obtain an interim reexamination any time the family has experienced a change in circumstances since the last determination [24 CFR 982.516(b)(2)].